-This is the Initial Report on Data & Metrics for Policy Making (DMPM), prepared for public comment.
-A Final Report will be prepared by the DMPM Working Group and ICANN staff following review of public comments on this Initial Report.
+This is the Initial Final Report on Data & Metrics for Policy Making (DMPM), prepared for public comment.
+A Final Report will be prepared by the DMPM Working Group and ICANN staff following review of public comments on this Initial Report for submission to the GNSO Council.